 Introduction

 Comparative studies of social relationships are critical to understanding animal sociality and how it evolves (Cords and Aureli 2000; Fraser and Bugnyar 2010).
-One challenge researchers face is how best to define and quantify social relationships such that the data are systematic and comparable across studies and taxa.
+One challenge researchers face, however, is how best to define and quantify social relationships such that the data are systematic and comparable across studies and taxa, while simultaneously highlighting the unique aspects of a species’ sociality.

 Data reduction analyses like factor analysis (FA) and principal components analysis (PCA) identify inter-relationships between a set of potentially correlated variables, and cluster correlated variables into fewer discrete categories called “factors” (in FA) or “components” (in PCA) (Field 2009; Gorsuch 1983).
-Because they can provide researchers with a systematic approach to categorizing different sets of behaviors (e.g. rates of grooming or aggression between group members), data reduction analyses are increasingly being used to describe social relationship structure in animals, such as Japanese macaques (Macaca fuscata; Majolo et al. 2010), Barbary macaques (Macaca sylvanus; McFarland and Majolo 2011), spider monkeys (Ateles geoffroyi; Rebeccini et al. 2011), capuchin monkeys (Sapajus sp., formerly Cebus apella; see Alfaro et al. 2012; Morton et al. 2015), chimpanzees (Pan troglodytes; Fraser et al. 2008; Koski et al. 2012), bonobos (Pan paniscus; Stevens et al. 2015), and common ravens (Corvus corax; Fraser and Bugnyar 2010; Loretto et al. 2012).
-Although data reduction analyses have primarily been used to study primate social relationships, this analytic approach is a potentially useful tool for studying social relationship structure across a much broader range of taxonomic groups (e.g. Fraser and Bugnyar 2010).
+Because they provide researchers with a relatively objective approach to categorizing different sets of behavioural interactions within dyads (e.g. rates of grooming or aggression between two individuals), data reduction analyses are increasingly being used to describe social relationship structure in animals; that is, the number of dimensions and the characteristics of those dimensions (Majolo et al. 2010; McFarland and Majolo 2011; Rebeccini et al. 2011; Morton et al. 2015; Fraser et al. 2008; Koski et al. 2012; Stevens et al. 2015; Fraser and Bugnyar 2010; Loretto et al. 2012).

-Data reduction analyses can facilitate researchers’ understanding of the overall structure of social relationships; that is, the number of dimensions and the characteristics of those dimensions.
-For example, while social relationships have traditionally been described in terms of two dimensions – affiliative behavior (e.g. rates of grooming, spatial tolerance) and agonistic behavior (e.g. rates of aggression) (Hinde 1976) -- studies using data reduction analyses have revealed that the social relationships of certain species may be best described in terms of three dimensions, a model that was originally proposed by Cords and Aureli (2000), including relationship ‘value’ (i.e. immediate benefits afforded by the relationship, such as grooming), ‘compatibility (i.e. tolerance based on partners’ shared history, such as tolerance at feeding sites), and ‘security’ (i.e. consistency and predictability in partners’ behavior, such as rates of conflict) (Fraser and Bugnyar 2010; Fraser et al. 2008; Majolo et al. 2010; McFarland and Majolo 2011).
+Social relationship structure in animals has traditionally been viewed in terms of two basic dimensions: affiliative behavior (e.g. rates of grooming, spatial tolerance) and agonistic behavior (e.g. rates of aggression) (Hinde 1976).
+Studies using data reduction analyses, however, reveal a more complex picture.
+In capuchin monkeys (Sapajus sp.), Morton et al. (2015) identified two dimensions characterized by affiliative and agonistic behaviours, respectively, supporting the traditional view of social relationship structure (Hinde,1976).
+By contrast, Rebecchini et al. (2011) and Stevens et al. (2015) identified two dimensions to spider monkey (Ateles geofroyii) and bonobo (Pan paniscus) social relationships, with the first component being characterized exclusively by affliative behaviors and the second component being characterized by a mixture of affiliative and agonistic behaviors (e.g. rates of embrace and aggression in spider monkeys, and rates of aggression and counter-inspection in bonobos).
+In all remaining studies involving data reduction analyses, researchers have reported three dimensions, some of which support a 3-component model originally proposed by Cords and Aureli (2000) – i.e. relationship “value” (i.e. immediate benefits afforded by the relationship), “compatibility” (i.e. tolerance based on partners’ shared history), and “security” (i.e. consistency and predictability in partners’ behaviour) (Fraser and Bugnyar 2010; Fraser et al. 2008; Majolo et al. 2010; McFarland and Majolo 2011).

-Another useful application for data reduction analyses is that they can help researchers reduce the number of behavioral variables necessary to quantify multiple dimensions of a social relationship between partners, as well as identify particular behaviors that are directly comparable across species.
-For instance, all studies to date that have used data reduction analyses to assess the structure of their subjects’ social relationships have found that spatial proximity (i.e. the amount of time A spends in close proximity to B) is characteristic of a dimension reflecting relationship ‘value’.
-Such findings indicate that spatial proximity might be an appropriate (i.e. directly comparable) proxy for comparative studies of relationship value within and between taxa.